smartdevicelink/sdl_evolution/proposals/0280-Adding-new-parameter-of-requiresAudioSupport-and-BluetoothDeviceAddress.md

 ### Change the app registration flow

-In order for the app to be always registered, the changes in SDL session establishment to app registration flow is shown below.
+In order for the app to be always registered, the changes in SDL session establishment to app registration flow are shown below.

 ![registeringApp_flow](../assets/proposals/0280-Adding-new-parameter-of-requiresAudioSupport-and-BluetoothDeviceAddress/registeringApp_flow.png)